supertwist/20objects/02-number-box.md

 # Exercise
 One of the classic Max exercises is to convert a Fahrenheit temperature into its Celsius equivalent.
 This is done by taking an input value, subtracting 32.0, multiplying by 5.0 then dividing the result by 9.0.
 Using a slider on the input and a flonum to show the results, try to create an F-to-C conversion patch.

-# More on Trigger
+# More on `Trigger`
-In the last lesson, we saw that the trigger object could produce output in a specified firing order.
-Trigger also has three more properties: it can pass data through (in the defined order), convert data to a specific type, and generate predefined data entered in as an argument.
+In the last lesson, we saw that the `trigger` object could produce output in a specified firing order. `Trigger` also has three more properties: it can pass data through (in the defined order), convert data to a specific type, and generate predefined data entered in as an argument.

 Create the following patch:

 ![Screenshot 2025-01-09 at 2 30 27 PM](https://github.com/user-attachments/assets/8d872eae-a132-4ce7-bca0-33e56e09fa46)

 We have two different trigger objects: one with an integer number box for input, the other with a floating point input.
-In each case, the value is fed to a trigger ("t") object with the arguments "b i f".
+In each case, the value is fed to a `trigger` ("t") object with the arguments "b i f".
 These arguments stand for "bang", "integer" and "float", and determine the output of the related outlet.
 If you enter a number into either of the number boxes, you will see that the results sent to the Max Window are of the appropriate type.
 If a number has to be converted, the object will do so automatically.

-We can also force a specific value out of one of trigger's outlets.
+We can also force a specific value out of one of `trigger`'s outlets.
 Build this patch:

 ![Screenshot 2025-01-09 at 2 35 45 PM](https://github.com/user-attachments/assets/f060b26f-3b04-4d3e-9496-0693883eb902)

-Now, a trigger object with the arguments "i f 20" will output an integer and a floating point number, but the first value that is produced will always be the integer number "20", since this is a static value provided as an argument.
-Also, notice that if you click on the button to send a bang into the trigger object, the default values of 0.000000 and 0 (plus the default "20") will be sent out the trigger object's outlets, since the bang message has no intrinsic numeric value.
+Now, a `trigger` object with the arguments "i f 20" will output an integer and a floating point number, but the first value that is produced will always be the integer number "20", since this is a static value provided as an argument.
+Also, notice that if you click on the `button` to send a bang into the `trigger` object, the default values of 0.000000 and 0 (plus the default "20") will be sent out the `trigger` object's outlets, since the bang message has no intrinsic numeric value.

 # Theory
 Earlier, we saw that the math objects only create output when numbers come into their left inlet.
 Numbers coming into the right inlet are stored, but don't generate any output.
-There is a name for this difference: the right inlet is called a "cold" inlet, and the left inlet is called a "hot" inlet.
-Remember: Hot inlets generate output, cold inlets do not.
+There is a name for this difference: the right inlet is called a "cold" inlet, and the left inlet is called a "hot" inlet. **Remember: Hot inlets generate output, cold inlets do not.**

 You can determine if an inlet is hot by hovering your mouse over the inlet; cold inlets will have a blue circle around them, while a red circle indicates a hot inlet.
 This works for every object, not just math objects.
 Whenever you are using a new object, you can always figure out the generation of output by checking the hot or cold status of the inlets.

 What do you do if you want to generate output when all you are changing is cold inlet data?
-This is a great place to use the trigger option with our new argument options.
-By using a "t b i" trigger, we can send the value to the right (cold) inlet of the + object, then send a bang message to the hot inlet - forcing a recalculation of the addition and output of the new value.
+This is a great place to use the `trigger` option with our new argument options.
+By using a "t b i" `trigger`, we can send the value to the right (cold) inlet of the + object, then send a bang message to the hot inlet - forcing a recalculation of the addition and output of the new value.

 So how do we patch this?
 Here's an example: